qq471077336/DesignPattern-Kotlin/README.md

     instantiated or called, based on the conditions or parameters given.
 #### Abstract Factory
     Provides one level of interface higher than the factory pattern.
 It is used to return one of several factories.
+#### Builder
+    Construct a complex object from simple objects step by step.

 ### Structural Patterns